Learning from the COVID-19 pandemic: an interdisciplinary approach

 -understands the complexity and uncertainty in the development of evidence regarding the COVID-19 pandemic

-- can evaluate the expediency and application of different methods and processes in research projects related to the pandemic from different disciplines
+- understands the need of different disciplines, methods, processes and stakeholders in research and educationprojects related to the pandemic

 - can contribute to the development of new transdisciplinary knowledge, new theories, methods, interpretations and forms of documentation in the field